Adding another credit card to your wallet can be an asset, but it’s not for everyone. Here’s everything you need to know.

 “Don’t build credit for credit’s sake,” said Todd Christensen, a financial educator and author of “Everyday Money for Everyday People.”
 “Credit is just a tool, not the ultimate goal.”

-A second credit card will boost your credit score and be a great backup in case of an emergency.
+A second credit card could boost your credit score and serve as a great backup in case of an emergency.
 Just make sure you can afford it.